JanPanjan/ANS/notes/practical-notebook.md

 - around 90k reads had too low quality
 - around 2k reads were too long

 So about 92k reads were removed and our quality increased only by almost 1%.
-Let's run fastqc again on these filtered reads, to see if they pass.
+Run fastqc again on these filtered reads, to see if they pass.

 > If you missed the program's output in the terminal, you can open the generated HTML in the browser.